Cut-throat Records: Releases in 1984

 "West Side" and "East Side" are marked on the 12-inch single's labels in place of side numbers, and not as parts of the subtitles, but the subtitle of the first album version suggests they were intended as parts of the subtitles, as shown (ambiguously) on the 12-inch single's back cover.
 Additional versions of the single were issued, including "1984" / "1984 (Instrumental)", and the promo-only "1984 (Radio Mix)" / "1984 (Radio Remix)".

 There is also a promo EP titled Radio Sampler: 4 External Cuts Only which actually contains six alternate tracks: "Who Do You Dub?
 (Who Do You Love?)
-(Extended Club Dub Mix)" (covering Bo Diddley from 1956), "Psychotic Reaction (Good-bye Jody, Good-bye John)" (covering Count Five from 1966, though the subtitle seems to reference Supertramp's "Goodbye Stranger" from 1979; the album version of this track includes dialogue recreating John Hinckley, Jr.'s communications to Jody Foster leading up to his historic assassination attempt, but does not musically reference the Supertramp song; it's not certain if the promo version does or not), "Psychotic Reaction (Slight Return)" (the subtitle referencing "Voodoo Child (Slight Return)" by Jimi Hendrix from 1968), "American Bandstand Boogie", "American Band (Party Animal Remaster)", and "Who Do You Dub?
+(Extended Club Dub Mix)" (covering Bo Diddley from 1956), "Psychotic Reaction (Good-bye Jody, Good-bye John)" (covering Count Five from 1966, though the subtitle seems to reference Supertramp's "Goodbye Stranger" from 1979; the album version of this track includes dialogue recreating John Hinckley Jr.'s communications to Jodie Foster leading up to his historic assassination attempt, but does not musically reference the Supertramp song; it's not certain if the promo version does or not), "Psychotic Reaction (Slight Return)" (the subtitle referencing "Voodoo Child (Slight Return)" by Jimi Hendrix from 1968), "American Bandstand Boogie", "American Band (Party Animal Remaster)", and "Who Do You Dub?
 (Instrumental)".

 Further singles from the album were issued: "American Band" / "American Bandstand Boogie", and "Born to Be Wild" (covering Steppenwolf from 1968) / "Who Do You Dub?" – Quality Records Q-2453X.

 A Nash the Slash compilation album was issued on The Residents' label: The Million Year Picnic – Ralph Records ("New Ralph" series) NS-8409, 1984.
 Tracks on this album are new remixes, with the exception of two songs from Decomposing.
 Scarce editions on red vinyl and clear vinyl also exist.
 This album was also issued on CD.